How to Ask Your Boss for a Promotion

 • Fear of damaging relationships with team members or superiors, and

-• Uncertainty of your own worth.
+• Uncertainty of your worth.

 Many people experience imposter syndrome.
 This causes them to feel inadequate and to doubt their competence and abilities.

-The power dynamics of having to ask for a promotion also make some people uncomfortable.
+The power dynamics of having to ask for a promotion can also make some people uncomfortable.
 You have to put yourself in a vulnerable position and risk being rejected.

-Additionally, talking about money can add an extra layer of discomfort, due to the societal norms surrounding discussions about finances.
+Additionally, talking about money can add an extra layer of discomfort due to the societal norms surrounding discussions about finances.

 To overcome these fears, you will need a blend of: